The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 Vish was elected to four consecutive terms as the OpenStack Compute Project Technical Lead.
 In addition to his excellent programming and systems skills, Vish has spent over a decade teaching, most recently classes in object oriented analysis and design.

-Nominated by: Jack mac Jonathan Bryce David Cahill Mark Collier Ben Cherian Sean Cohen Nick (Nicolas) Barcet Ricardo Antuna Manzoor Brar Ken NAKAGAMA
+Nominated by: Jack Mac Jonathan Bryce David Cahill Mark Collier Ben Cherian Sean Cohen Nick Barcet Ricardo Antuna Ken NAKAGAMA

 John has over fifteen years of engineering experience in both hardware and software engineering.
-He’s been an active user and contributor to open source for close to a decade, and has been focused on OpenStack since January of 2011.
+He’s been an active user and contributor to open source for close to a decade, and has been involved in OpenStack since January of 2011, currently an active contributor to OpenStack as well as Container projects.

-In addition to his technical contributions, John also spends a lot of his time talking to people who are interested in learning about OpenStack as well as gathering feedback from current users.
+In addition to his technical contributions, John also spends a lot of his time talking to people who are interested in learning about OpenStack and Containers as well as gathering feedback from current users.

 Prior to my roles in Canonical I spent time as a VP & Chief Evangelist for Cloud.com, Director of the Cloud/Web2.0 & Next Generation Service Provider group at Sun Microsystems and in the Office of the CTO at AMD.